 Tend Your Garden

-Joe Konrath says, “Your ebooks function much like a garden.
+Joe Konrath once said, “Your ebooks function much like a garden.
 On rare occasions, a plant will thrive with little help from you.
 Others may whither and die no matter how much help you give them.
 But the majority need to be constantly tended.
 Planted, watered, fertilized, weeded, pruned, mulched, replanted, harvested.
 In other words, lots of work. … But if you’re doing what you can to make your books discoverable, you have a better shot at sales than those authors who self-publish then self-ignore.”
-Read the rest on Joe’s blog.

 Doing It Wrong